craigmichaelmartin/evanesce/README.md

 ## What is Evanesce?

 Evanesce is a tool to provide Static Route Generation (SRG) by disappearing your web framework for opt-in routes and building the HTML for a route in the background when a dependency of the route changes.
-The built HTML is passed it to a specified callback where you can push it to the edges.
+The built HTML is passed to a specified callback where you can push it to the edges.

 ## How does it work?